Farar: Remake

-In April 2022, it revelaed that Jabbar has directed a web-series based on telefilm, and will be released on ZEE5.
+In April 2022, it was revealed that Jabbar has directed a web-series based on telefilm, and will be released on ZEE5.
 The web-series features Sarwat Gillani, Mariam Saleem and Maha Hassan in leading roles.

 Reception

 Critical reception

 The telefilm is often praised due to its feminist approach and unconventional female characters.

 A reviewer from The Nation praised the writer's approach to present the classical dance respectfully.